Rain on Me (Lady Gaga and Ariana Grande song): Recording and composition

-It opens with a stripped-down verse where Gaga's vocals are in the forefront.
-It is then accompanied by a French house bass and a thundering percussion.
+It opens with a stripped-down verse with Gaga's vocals at the forefront.
+Then, a French house bass and thundering percussion play in the background.
 The mid-90s house-pop hook contains a pitched-down vocal loop.
-In the chorus, which is described as thundering, the beats build up, which then is altered into a techno beat drop.
-After doing ad-libs, Grande joins in the second verse, where handclapped beats are added.
+In the chorus, which is described as thundering, the beats build up, which then drops into a techno beat.
+After doing ad-libs, Grande joins in the second verse, where hand-clapped beats are added.
 The final chorus "explodes" with the singers belting the song.

 Gaga's and Grande's vocals, which were described as "booming", span from the low note of G♯3 to the high note of B5.
-Vocally, Gaga makes use of spoken word deliveries and Grande uses her "signature" high note octave.
+Vocally, Gaga makes use of spoken word deliveries, and Grande uses her "signature" high note octave.
 Described by Gaga as a "celebration of tears", the song uses the metaphor of rain for alcohol used to numb pain.
-Its first verse sees Gaga thinking about the hardships of life while Grande delivers lyrics about accepting reality in the second verse.
+Its first verse sees Gaga thinking about the hardships of life, while Grande delivers lyrics about accepting reality in the second verse.
 According to Elle, the song is about "persevering through hardship, healing, and finding beauty in the pain, heartbreak, and life."

 Release and promotion

 "Rain on Me" was officially announced on April 22, 2020, when Gaga posted the tracklist of her Chromatica album.
 On May 15, 2020, both Gaga and Grande posted the single's cover art on Instagram and Twitter to announce its release a week later.
 It premiered as the album's second single on May 21, 2020, at 21:00 PT (4:00 UTC on May 22, 2020).
 The song was also promoted through an Amazon Music lyric video commercial.
-To coincide with the single release, rain-themed merchandise items were made available in Gaga's official online store, such as rainboots, poncho, and an umbrella.
+To coincide with the single release, rain-themed merchandise items were made available in Gaga's official online store, such as rainboots, ponchos, and umbrellas.
 On May 27, 2020, a limited 7-inch vinyl with alternate artwork became available to ship on Lady Gaga's official web store.

 On May 26, 2020, Gaga and Grande posted a one-minute skit in partnership with The Weather Channel, where they give a mock weather update while holding an umbrella, and talk about how they "would like to celebrate the rain".
 On May 28, 2020, they released another weather update, filmed in Gaga's pool and Grande's bathtub.
-"Rain on Me" was added to a list of songs played on Fortnite radio stations.
 On August 26, 2020, Gaga announced an online competition with a $10,000 cash grand prize for the winner, where participants had to design a poster inspired by "Rain on Me", using Adobe creative apps.
+"Rain on Me" was added to a list of songs played on Fortnite in-game radio stations.
+The song was later used in the game again as part of Gaga's feature in the Fortnite Festival mode.
+The game's shop added the song as a purchasable Jam Track that can be played on instruments in the music-centered game mode.
+An "emote" titled "Rain Check" was added to game's shop that prompts a player's character to "perform" a portion of the track's official choreography in-game.